luminaAnonima/fabric-of-light/notes/power_faith_and_the_weight_of_institutions.md

 The symbols remain luminous.
 The stance, not always.

-#### 3. Beyond Christendom: The Reach of Power
+**Beyond Christendom: The Reach of Power**

 Power reshapes all traditions.

 The early Muslim community was a call to justice and revelation.
-But empire followed - divine speech co-opted by dynasties.
+But empire followed, divine speech co-opted by dynasties.
 Scholars were elevated or erased.
 Faith became justification.

 In Hinduism, the bhakti poets defied caste with personal devotion.
 Yet institutions hardened around hierarchy, and divine names became slogans of rule.